article / Global politics

 The hearings at the Peace Palace in The Hague will eventually conclude, and the judges will retire to deliberate.
 But the story of the Rohingya people is far from over.
 This lawsuit is not only a reckoning for past atrocities but also a test of whether international law can effectively prevent genocide.
 Between the ashes of Rakhine State and the tents of Cox's Bazar, between the marble halls of the Peace Palace and the jungle battlefields of Myanmar, humanity's shared conscience is on trial.

-The judgments of the International Court of Justice may become mere scraps of paper or levers that change history.
-When Minister Dauda Jallow stated, "Its words will mean nothing unless they are enforced," he articulated the most fundamental dilemma and hope of international law: law requires power to be enforced, yet power also needs law to constrain it.
-The fate of the Rohingya people will ultimately test whether our era has truly learned the lessons from the genocides of the twentieth century.
+The judgment of the International Court of Justice may become a mere scrap of paper, or it may serve as a lever to change history.
+When Minister Dawda Jawara stated that its words would be meaningless unless they are enforced, he articulated the most fundamental dilemma and hope of international law: law requires power to be enforced, but power also needs law to be restrained.
+The fate of the Rohingya people will ultimately test whether our era has truly learned the lessons from the genocides of the 20th century.